 Apart from Grenoble, it is the only museum outside of Paris that exhibits an extensive range of art expanding from 13th century to modern art.
 Included in this collection are over ten thousand artworks, sculptures, drawings and contemporary installations.

 With it being one of the largest museums in the region, you will not run of things to see and read about.
 Even if you are not a fan of artworks this is still a great place to visit.

 Read More – Domain De Chantilly Chateau France

 - The museums gets really busy here, so I would suggest trying to go early in the morning before the crowds.

-We stayed at the Hotel La Perouse for the night, which is located in the heart of Nantes and in walking distance to most of the tourist attractions.
-If you don’t feel like walking, the city’s three main tram lines are within 100 yards of the hotel as well.
-So it is easy to get to and from the hotel and airport.
+Do not worry if you don’t feel like walking, the city’s three main tram lines are within 100 yards of the hotel.
+Making it easy to get to and from the hotel and airport.

-This urban 4-star hotel is in a 20th-century heritage listed building and the architecture of the hotel pays tribute to the distinctive leaning buildings found around Nantes.
+Hotel La Perouse is urban 4-star hotel is in a 20th-century heritage listed building.
+The architecture of the hotel pays tribute to the distinctive leaning buildings found around Nantes.
 It has the European Union’s Eco-label accreditation and offers strong free WiFi in all areas especially the bedrooms.

-If you are going for a weekend break or a few days, I would look at getting a Pass Nantes.
+If you are going for a weekend break or a few days, I would suggest getting a Pass Nantes.
+It is a great way to see the tourist attraction in Nantes.
 It provides free entry to over 30 tourist attractions, which included the Tour Bretagne and Nantes history museum.
 You also get discounts, a free riverboat cruise and free public transfer.

 Depending on what you read, some people say it is worth it and some others say it’s not.
-I suggest making a list of places you want to go to and check to see if it is included in the Pass Nantes, then decide.
+I suggest making a list of top things to do or best places to see then see.
+Then check to see if they are included in the Pass Nantes before you decide.
 If you are unsure still, just wait till you get to Nantes France and then make your decision.

 Nantes France is a city on the Loire River in the West of France, near the region of Brittany